Handicap Beds

 Bed Rails

 For those who suffer from restless sleep disorders such as night terrors or sleepwalking, a handicap bed complete with rail system can prove beneficial in preventing falls and tumbles from bed while still asleep.
 Think of these bed rails as grab bars supports for your bed.
+There are also double sided bed rails that protect your loved ones from falling on either side of the bed.

 Bathing in Bed

 There are bed bathing aids that help those who are immobile in bed and are unable to bath themselves.
 There are hair washing basins that can be placed under the person’s head, while a caregiver applies shampoo and water, and will keep the bed free from water.
-There are also inflatable plastic bathtubs that can be placed on a bed.
-The person rolls onto to the deflated tubs, air is pumped into the tub and then water is placed inside.

 Some insurance benefits may cover the cost, entirely or partially, depending upon the physical need and financial assessment of the handicapped individual.
 These beds and bed bathing aids can assist the user to have a more independent life and more comfortable and restful sleep.